Locks

 The early designs of staunches or flash locks had a single gate that upon opening would release a sudden surge of water.
 Boats moving downstream would wait above the lock until the gate was opened and a ‘flash’ of water carried the boats with it.
 Later designs comprised two sets of lock gates and a central chamber.
 Craft enter the chamber and water is released either from or into the central chamber.
 This brings craft to the same level as the water beyond the second pair of gates to continue passage along the river.

 The River Stour Trust seeks to reinstate the locks along the river to enable through navigation.
-We have successfully restored the locks at Dedham, Flatford and Great Cornard whilst the restoration of Stratford St Mary Lock is our current major project.
+Over the years, we have succesfully restored four of the thirteen locks at Dedham, Flatford, Great Cornard and Stratford St Mary.

 DEDHAM LOCK